eminnett/spirit-ai-tech-test/README.md

 # Response to Task 3

 The programs from tasks one and two have been wrapped in a simple Flask web API.
-The server can be run locally by executing `python ./web_api/web_api.py` from the project root directory.
-The API can then be accessed by making a request to `http://127.0.0.1:5000/`.
+The server is run via Docker.
+The API can then be accessed by making a request to `http://127.0.0.1:5000/` assuming the container has been built and run using the commands in the setup section.

 The API includes the following routes:
 ```